Our Governance & Resiliency

 We believe strong governance is the unwavering north star for a successful business.
 Integrity, transparency, and a deep commitment to ethical business practices are the governing pillars that never fail to guide us in the right direction.
 Furthermore, we believe being proactive in identifying and assessing risk, as well as actively building our resiliency, is integral to our continued long-term growth.

 Our governance practices embody one of our Hersha values “Own It”.
 We are committed to conducting governance with accountability, honesty, and responsibility to our stakeholders .
 Strong corporate governance is fundamental to our continued high performance.
+Hersha’s Board of Directors has established multiple committees in which the directors lead, including the audit committee, compensation committee, and nominating & corporate governance committee to ensure accountability.

 Board of Trustees and Governance Information

-Women and Minority Board Members
+Female and Minority Board Members

 Code of Conduct for Directors and Executive Officers